monix/monix.io/_tut/docs/3x/reactive/decision-tree.md

 which give you `Task[Option[A]]` instead.

-# I want to create a new Observable
+# I want to create a new Observable...
-This is my documentation.
+- that emits a particular item: `pure` aka `now`

-# I want to create an Observable by combining other Observables
+# I want to create an Observable by combining other Observables...
 - and emitting all of the items from all of the Observables in whatever order they are received: `merge`

-# I want to emit the items from an Observable after transforming them
+# I want to emit the items from an Observable after transforming them...
-- one at a time with a function: `Observable.map`
+- one at a time with a function: `map`

-# I want to re-emit only certain items from an Observable
+# I want to re-emit only certain items from an Observable...
 - by filtering out those that do not match a predicate: `filter`
 - take only the first item: `headF`

-# I want to shift the items emitted by an Observable forward in time before re-emitting them